svakulenk0/MemN2N-tableQA/README.md

 ## Requirements
 * Python 2.7
-* Numpy, Flask (only for web-based demo) can be installed via pip:
+* Numpy, Flask (only for web-based demo)
+* fastText

+can be installed via pip:
 ```
 $ sudo pip install -r requirements.txt
 ```